rossprogram/rossprogram.github.io/arrival/usa/counselors/index.md

 - DRIVING: Here are [Driving Directions](/materials/driving-directions.pdf) to Ohio Dominican University.

-- COUNSELOR TRAINING SESSIONS: <br>
-All counselors will meet on June 22 starting at noon.
-Please arrange your travels so that you can join us there.

 - DEPARTURE: The final lecture, awards presentations, and goodbyes will be completed by 11:00 on Friday morning August 2.
 Please plan your departing flights to leave that Friday after 2 PM.
 Shuttles will get participants the airport more